Mangala Samaraweera: Political career

 In late January 2007, Samaraweera was replaced as Foreign Minister, but remained as Minister of Ports and Aviation.
 On 9 February 2007, he was sacked from the cabinet together with ministers Anura Bandaranaike and Sripathi Sooriyarachchi after falling out with the then president Mahinda Rajapaksa.
 He then went on to create a new political party, the SLFP (Mahajana) wing.
 Mangala later became a vocal critic of Rajapaksa family and Rajapaksa government after being ousted by Mahinda Rajapaksa from his cabinet.

-In October 2013, the Matara Magistrate's Court issued a Court order to arrest him and 10 others for their alleged involvement in obstructing a peaceful protest march in Matara by UNP activists, to oust its leader Ranil Wickramasinghe.
+In October 2013, the Matara Magistrate's Court issued a court order to arrest him and 10 others for their alleged involvement in obstructing a peaceful protest march in Matara by UNP activists, to oust its leader Ranil Wickramasinghe.

 On 12 January 2015, Samaraweera was again appointed Minister of Foreign Affairs under newly elected President Maithripala Sirisena.
 During the 2015 Presidential election, he played a pivotal role as a joint spokesperson of the opposition coalition candidate Maithripala Sirisena.

 After the 2019 Presidential election, Samaraweera joined the newly formed Samagi Jana Balawegaya which was launched in 2020 and led by opposition leader Sajith Premadasa.
 Mangala was reported to have played a major role in the break up of the United National Party and also led the formation of Samagi Jana Balavegaya.
 He resigned from the position of Finance minister as of 17 November 2019 only hours prior to release of the general election results.

-In June 2020, he announced that he would not contest the 2020 parliamentary election which was held on 5 August 2020 and urged the public not to vote for his preferential number and revealed that it would be impossible to remove his name from the nomination list.
+In June 2020, he announced that he would not contest the 2020 parliamentary election which was held on 5 August 2020 and urged the public not to vote for his preferential number, stating that it had become impossible by that time to get his name removed from the nomination list.
 On 9 June 2020, he also announced that he would step back and quit parliamentary politics.